MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 # Get started with chat document security for Python

-This article provides the process to secure your chat app to ensure users gets answers from documents they're authorized to see.
 When you build a chat application using the RAG pattern with your own data, make sure that each user receives an answer based on their permissions.
+Follow the process in this article to add document access control to your chat app.

 An **authorized user** should have access to answers contained within the documents of the chat app.